akshat1/simian-grid/README.md

 ### Current state

-The demo page scrolls through a million rows easily.
+The demo page scrolls through a million rows easily on Chrome.
+On Firefox, we only generate 100,000 random rows as a million rows never seem to finish being generated there.
+And Safari for some reason does not scroll as smoothly as FF or Chrome for any number of rows.

 ### Coming features